zenxero/fedora-ansible-workstation/README.md

 This Ansible playbook will set up a basic Fedora workstation with the packages and configs that I need.
 This is mostly geared towards setting up the system with a gaming focus.
 Options to install Steam, Mangohud, Heroic Games Launcher, OBS, etc. are included.
 All options in the main [setup-workstation.yml](setup-workstation.yml) file are simple True/False toggles.
 Choose which options you want and set them to True, then save the file and then run the playbook with Ansible.

-__NOTE:__ This has only been tested against Fedora Workstation 37 and 38
+__NOTE:__ This has only been tested against Fedora Workstation 37, 38, and 39

-__NOTE:__ This playbook is configured to run against the local host only.
+__NOTE:__ This playbook is configured to run against the local host.

 ## Table of Contents
   * [Requirements](#requirements)